istio/istio.io/content/blog/2018/aws-nlb.md

 attribution: Julien SENON
 weight: 89
 ---
-{% include home.html %}

-This blog entry will provide instructions to use and configure ingress Istio with [AWS Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).
+This post provides instructions to use and configure ingress Istio with [AWS Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).

 Network load balancer (NLB) could be used instead of classical load balancer.
 You can find [comparison](https://aws.amazon.com/elasticloadbalancing/details/#compare) between different AWS `loadbalancer` for more explanation.